-Moon Jae-in: Who is South Korea's new president? - BBC News
+The son of refugees who became president

 And then, on 9 May 2017 - more than two decades after he helped lead the country to its first democratic elections - Mr Moon was voted in as president.

-What his tenure will mean for the country remains to be seen.
-However, finding a way forward with North Korea will be high on his to-do list.
+In his New Year speech, North Korean leader Kim Jong-un announced his country might take part in the upcoming South Korea Olympics.
+The talks that followed then led to the plans for the third ever inter-Korean summit and for talks between US President Trump and Mr Kim in the next months.

+The rapid and largely unexpected rapprochement with the North will likely mark his presidency.
+While Mr Moon's political gamble is not without risks, it is also seen as the president's chance at leaving a historic legacy.

-In a book released this year, Mr Moon revealed he still dreamed of returning to his parent's North Korean home town, Hungnam.
+In a book released last year, the president revealed he still dreamed of returning to his parent's North Korean home town, Hungnam.

 "I was thinking I wanted to finish my life there in Hungnam doing pro bono service," he wrote.
 "When peaceful reunification comes, the first thing I want to do is to take my 90-year-old mother and go to her home town."